Wednesday, May 23, 2018

 Moderated by Brian Lee Whisenhunt, Executive Director at The Rockwell Museum

 Members: Free Not-Yet-Members: $10, Students: $5

 Advance reservations recommended; space is limited.
 Click here to register

 Exploring the intersection of art and science, this panel discussion will feature two contemporary artists in The Rockwell’s permanent collection.
-Led by a moderator, this panel discussion will explore a wide range of topics, including architecture, conservation, material science, concepts of space, and sociopolitical factors.
+Moderated by The Rockwell’s Executive Director, Brian Lee Whisenhunt, this panel discussion will explore a wide range of topics, including architecture, conservation, material science, concepts of space, and sociopolitical factors.
 Join award-winning ceramicist and educator Wayne Higby and glass artist and architect Richard Parrish, as they discuss the role of art and science in shaping the American landscape.

 About Wayne Higby

 Wayne Higby is a ceramic artist and educator.
 His unique vision of the American Landscape and its manifestation in work ranging from vessel form to tile, sculpture and architectural installation has brought him international recognition.